 Chicago is located on Lake Michigan shore and despite being one of the biggest cities in the US, Chicago is less visited than other cities in the US, such as New York.
 In addition, Chicago has plenty of beautiful parks, incredible architecture, and history.
 It seemed like there would be no shortage of things to do in Chicago with toddlers.

 Aside from all the Chicago toddler activities we discovered the city had to offer, we also appreciated the time zone.
-Coming from Chile, we only had one short stopover in New York and not dealing with baby and toddler jet lag would mean a more rested trip for everyone.
+Coming from Chile, we only had one short stopover in New York and not dealing with toddler jet lag would mean a more rested trip for everyone.

 Of course, we know that traveling with a baby or toddler isn’t synonymous with a relaxed trip, but we were really shocked by how disconnected we were able to be.
 This allowed us to relax and enjoy visiting Chicago with a toddler and baby.